fundaypande/webGis/README.md

 # webGis
-Menampilkan peta tematik dari file shp yang dibuat di Quantum GIS
+Shown the map from shp file created by Quantum GIS to the webGis

+The shp file will stored to postgreSql and showing with Leaflet js